- Walk, cycle or take public transport

 Switch to a green energy supplier for your home.
 Visit the Money Saving Expert website for advice on how to save money and make the switch.

 Think about installing solar panels on your roof, if you can.
-Need help to get started?
-Check out the Evergreen Energy website for guidance on how to install a solar PV system.

 Plant a tree in your garden, or if you haven't got space for a tree, consider a hedge or living wall.